The Templates: Biarritz

 The Biarritz is a fantastic design as it tests the skill and accuracy of a player’s longer clubs.
 Originally the hole required a driver, but with technology advancements it became a great long-iron test.
 The design presents a bevy of shot options and a variety of yardages.
 Due to their immense size, a Biarritz’s distance can differ by 60-70 yards on a given day, changing it from a birdie opportunity to a tough par.
 The green allows a player to hit any type of shot as a low running shot and a high shot are both equally effective.
 It is extremely important to hit your shot to the correct level as putting through the swale is difficult.

-Piping Rock – 9th – 227 yards
+Piping Rock – Ninth hole – 227 yards

+C.B.
 Macdonald’s first implementation of the Biarritz template came at the Piping Rock Club in Locust Valley, New York.
 The final hole of the front nine at Piping Rock is a Biarritz design that features a front section kept as fairway.
 A couple of unique aspects of Piping Rock’s biarritz are its front bunker and the way the back portion’s rough juts in on the left side.

-Chicago Golf Club – 3rd – 219 yards
+Chicago Golf Club – Third hole – 219 yards

-The Biarritz at Macdonald’s Midwest masterpiece was added by Seth Raynor during his renovation in 1925.
-The scale of the Biarritz 3rd is jaw-dropping.
+The Biarritz at C.B.
+Macdonald’s Midwest masterpiece was added by Seth Raynor during his renovation in 1925.
+The scale of the Biarritz third is jaw-dropping.
 The hole features a fairway run-up where Raynor added “kickers” which feed balls in all directions.
 The green is filled with subtle sections that force tricky two-putts for average approach shots.
 Deep bunkers guard all sides of the green and make it difficult to save par if your tee shot finds one.
 It’s a very demanding hole that adds to the difficult opening stretch at Chicago Golf Club.

-Camargo Club – 8th – 227 yards
+Camargo Club – Eighth hole – 227 yards

-The Biarritz 8th regularly clocks in as one of the four most difficult holes on the course during Camargo’s annual U.S. Amateur qualifier.
-The 8th’s front plateau features a fairway slope which makes the front half unpinnable.
+The Biarritz eighth regularly clocks in as one of the four most difficult holes on the course during Camargo’s annual U.S. Amateur qualifier.
+The eighth’s front plateau features a fairway slope which makes the front half unpinnable.
 The green is smaller than most, only 32 yards deep and 26 yards wide.
 The trench bunkers on the right and left side are particularly deep.
 These bunkers start at the fairway portion and run through the back edge.

-The Course at Yale – 9th – 213 yards
+The Yale Golf Course – Ninth – 213 yards

-Mid Ocean Club – 13th – 238 yards
+Mid Ocean Club – 13th hole – 238 yards

 At C.B.
 Macdonald’s masterpiece in Bermuda, the 13th is the Biarritz.
-Measuring 238 yards from the back tee, the par-3 plays downhill and maintains only the back tier as green.
+Measuring 238 yards from the back tee, the par 3 plays downhill and maintains only the back tier as green.
 There is a heated debate at the club on whether the front segment should be green or fairway.
 The back segment of the green complex contains many subtle breaks.

-The Creek – 11th – 200 yards
+The Creek – 11th hole – 200 yards

 {{content-block-biarritz-template-hole-001}}

-Westhampton Country Club – 17th – 206 yards
+Westhampton Country Club – 17th hole – 206 yards

 Players looking to post a low score at Westhampton have to conquer the Biarritz 17th down the stretch.
 The predominant pin on the 17th is on the back tier which plays between 220-230 yards.
-This version of the Biarritz is more subtle than most Raynor designs.
+This version of the Biarritz is more subtle than most Seth Raynor designs.
 With modern technology this actually makes it easier to run a ball through the swale and play closer to the original intent of the hole.

-Mountain Lake – 5th – 211 yards
+Mountain Lake – Fifth hole – 211 yards

-At the Central Florida Raynor gem lies a nice little Biarritz.
+At the Central Florida Seth Raynor gem lies a nice little Biarritz.
 The green is roughly 50 yards long, allowing the hole to play from a mid-iron to a long-iron/hybrid.
 The hole has the signature trench bunkering on the left side but on the right, the brush tightens the hole and adds a unique difficulty.

-Fox Chapel Golf Club– 17th – 231 yards
+Fox Chapel Golf Club – 17th hole – 231 yards

 The challenging 17th at Fox Chapel tests a player’s nerves down the stretch and is a hole which some consider the best Biarritz in the world.
 Designed by Seth Raynor, Fox Chapel’s Biarritz stretches over 230 yards.
-It is defined by its extremely deep swale (roughly 5’) and its bunkers that stretch the entirety of the green.
+It is defined by its extremely deep swale (roughly five feet) and its bunkers that stretch the entirety of the green.

-St. Louis C.C. – 2nd – 225 yards
+St. Louis Country Club – Second hole – 225 yards

 Another tremendous Biarritz can be found at C.B.
 Macdonald’s SLCC.
 This design is treacherous for anyone who misses right.
 An extremely deep bunker guards the right side of the green, making for a near impossible up-and-down.
 The right hazard is dubbed “the bunker of death” because of how deep it is.

-Fishers Island Club – 5th – 229 yards
+Fishers Island Club – Fifth hole – 229 yards

 The secluded northeast gem features a terrific Biarritz.
 Fishers Island’s rendition features a fairway front portion that leads into the deep swale at the front edge of the green.
-Seth Raynor showed no mercy when designing this hole, the long shot is particularly difficult when the wind kicks up at Fishers Island’s seaside location.
-The 5th at Fishers finishes off one of the most iconic three-hole stretches in the world.
+Raynor showed no mercy when designing this hole, the long shot is particularly difficult when the wind kicks up at Fishers Island’s seaside location.
+The fifth at Fishers finishes off one of the most iconic three-hole stretches in the world.

-Greenbrier Old White – 3rd – 205 yards
+Greenbrier (Old White) – Third hole – 205 yards

-The only example of a Macdonald designed Biarritz that is open to the public resides at The Greenbrier’s Old White course.
+The only example of a Macdonald-designed Biarritz that is open to the public resides at the Greenbrier’s Old White course.
 This version is a little shorter than most but has all of the defining qualities: the long green, deep swale, and narrow bunkers on both the right and left side.
 One unique aspect of Old White’s Biarritz is that the middle swale is pinnable, as you see by the photo below.

-Shoreacres – 6th – 230 yards
+Shoreacres – Sixth hole – 230 yards

-My favorite Seth Raynor course is home to a great Biarritz.
+My favorite Raynor course is home to a great Biarritz.
 While not as dramatic as some of the others, Shoreacres is as classic as they come.
 The hole can play from 160-240 yards and typically plays directly into an eastern wind.
 Shoreacres also features a unique back bunker that adds to the penalty of missing long.

-Yeamans Hall – 16th – 225 yards
+Yeamans Hall – 16th hole – 225 yards

-At Yeamans Hall, Seth Raynor’s Biarritz 16th makes closing out a good round a difficult task.
+At Yeamans Hall, Raynor’s Biarritz 16th makes closing out a good round a difficult task.
 The front half this Biarritz is maintained as fairway and the deep swale makes this hole particularly challenging.

-Southhampton Golf Club – 14th – 197 yards
+Southampton Golf Club – 14th hole – 197 yards

-This 1925 Seth Raynor design flies under the radar due to its high profile neighbors, National Golf Links of America and Shinnecock Hills.
+This 1925 Raynor design flies under the radar due to its high profile neighbors, National Golf Links of America and Shinnecock Hills.
 The 14th measures about 210 yards to back pins and about 170 yards to the front.

-Sleepy Hollow – 7th (Lower) – 217 yards
+Sleepy Hollow (Lower) – Seventh hole – 217 yards

-Sleepy Hollow is Seth Raynor’s gem on the Hudson River, and its 7th hole is a terrific Biarritz.
+Sleepy Hollow is Raynor’s gem on the Hudson River, and its seventh hole is a terrific Biarritz.
 This hole plays downhill with a front segment that kicks balls onto the back tier.
 It plays shorter because of its downhill nature, but when firm and fast the play from the tee is to land the ball short of the green.
 The back tier of the Biarritz has bunkers guarding each side.

-North Shore C.C. – 5th – 236 yards
+North Shore Country Club – Fifth hole – 236 yards

-At the New York Seth Raynor design, the 5th hole is a lengthy 236 yards.
+The fifth hole is a lengthy 236 yards.
 The shot plays a little uphill with a fairway front tier and deep bunkers on both sides that penalize wayward shots.
 The green possesses two parallel ridge lines which create a subtle challenge.
 This is a common trick that Raynor used on many of his Biarritz greens.

-Tamarack Country Club – 12th – 220 yards
+Tamarack Country Club – 12th hole – 220 yards

-The 1929 Charles Banks design in Greenwich, Connecticut features one of the country’s great biarritz holes.
+The 1929 Charles Banks design in Greenwich, Connecticut, features one of the country’s great Biarritz holes.
 Banks put some bold flair into his design at Greenwich, but no hole stands out more than the 12th, which features a 70 yard long green, a deep swale, and side bunkers.

-Elkridge Club – 13th – 245 yards
+Elkridge Club – 13th hole – 245 yards

 This Baltimore Raynor design has a brawny version of the Biarritz hole.
 Playing slightly downhill, the 13th is over 250 yards to a back pin, an ideal position to chase a ball in.
 The 13th has a unique green complex – in its front section, Raynor used a thumbprint, a trait he usually reserved for his Short holes.
 This contouring adds interest to the front pins which measure about 205 yards.

-Forsgate Country Club – 17th – 235 yards
+Forsgate Country Club – 17th hole – 235 yards

-Charles Banks’s masterwork, Forsgate C.C., has a brute of a Biarritz hole.
+Banks’ masterpiece, Forsgate C.C., has a brute of a Biarritz hole.
 At 235 yards, it’s one of the longest renditions of the hole, but the real challenge comes at the green where Banks employed thumbprint undulations on both the front and back portions.
 The added undulation on the green make this one of the most difficult Biarritz holes in the world.

-Whippoorwill Club – 8th – 196 yards
+Whippoorwill Club – Eighth hole– 196 yards

-Originally designed by Donald Ross, Whippoorwill hired Charlie Banks to give its club a facelift in the ’20s.
+Originally designed by Donald Ross, Whippoorwill hired Banks to give its club a facelift in the ’20s.
 Banks came in and employed template golf at this under the radar gem.
-The 8th is their Biarritz hole which plays downhill.
+The eighth is their Biarritz hole which plays downhill.
 This hole is particularly difficult when the pin location is in the back because of the steep back to front undulation that Banks built into the green.

-Somerset Hills – 13th – par 4 – 409 yards
+Somerset Hills – 13th hole – par 4 – 409 yards

 As a bonus, we include A.W.
 Tillinghast’s outstanding Somerset Hills, which is infused with template greens.
-At the 13th, Tillinghast chose to spice a straight away par-4 up by installing a Biarritz green.
+At the 13th, Tillinghast chose to spice a straight away par 4 up by installing a Biarritz green.
 While Tilly didn’t quite build as deep of a swale as Raynor often did, you have to appreciate the subtlety and naturalness of Tillinghast’s 13th here.

 Leave a comment or start a discussion

-Engage in our content with hundreds of other Fried Egg Golf Members
+Engage in our content with thousands of other Fried Egg Golf Club Members

-Engage in our content with hundreds of other Fried Egg Golf Members
+Engage in our content with thousands of other Fried Egg Golf Members

 Get full access to exclusive benefits from Fried Egg Golf